nsrau/azure-docs.it-it/articles/automation/pre-post-scripts.md

 #Example: How to create and write to a variable using the pre-script:
 <#
 #Create variable named after this run so it can be retrieved
-New-AzureRmAutomationVariable -ResourceGroupName $ResourceGroup –AutomationAccountName $AutomationAccount –Name $runId -Value "" –Encrypted $false
+New-AzAutomationVariable -ResourceGroupName $ResourceGroup –AutomationAccountName $AutomationAccount –Name $runId -Value "" –Encrypted $false
 #Set value of variable
 Set-AutomationVariable –Name $runId -Value $vmIds
 #>